Medically reviewed by Amy Gorin, MS, RDN

 How Do You Hard Boil Eggs?

-You may have realized by now that eggs are front and center in this chopped salad recipe.
+You may have realized by now that eggs are front and center in this vegetarian salad with eggs.
 Not sure how to hard boil an egg?
 I’m here to tell you how!

 What Vegetables Go in a Chopped Salad?